Gladbeck West station

 Gladbeck West station is located in the German city of Gladbeck in the German state of North Rhine-Westphalia.
 It is on the Oberhausen-Osterfeld Süd–Hamm line and is classified by Deutsche Bahn as a category 4 station.
 The station was opened 1 May 1905 by the Prussian state railways.

-It is served by Regional-Express service RE 14: Emscher-Münsterland-Express (Essen–Bottrop-Gladbeck-Dorsten), train part 1 Borken (Westf) / train part 2 Coesfeld (Westf) and Rhine-Ruhr S-Bahn line S 9 (Recklinghausen / Haltern–Wuppertal / Hagen).
+It is served by Regional-Express service RE 14: Emscher-Münsterland-Express (Essen–Bottrop-Gladbeck-Dorsten), train part 1 Borken (Westf) / train part 2 Coesfeld (Westf) and Rhine-Ruhr S-Bahn line S9 (Recklinghausen / Haltern–Wuppertal / Hagen).

 Special 15 minutes tact RE 14 / S 9 :

 (Gladbeck-West - Bottrop Hbf, Essen-Borbeck, Essen Hbf).